 SMSAPI introduces SMS Authenticator

-With reference to the data protection needs, we have prepared a service that will confirm user’s identity with an SMS code sent automatically to his/her mobile phone (using factor “Something that you have” – so-called SMS Verification).
-You just have to enter the number to be checked and SMSAPI will send the security code and check if it is correct.
+Regarding the data protection needs, we have prepared a service that will confirm user’s identity with an SMS code sent automatically to his/her mobile phone (using factor “Something that you have” – so-called SMS Verification).
+You have to enter the number to be checked, and SMSAPI will send the security code and check if it is correct.

 SMS AuthenticatorIf you want to know more details about the brand new SMS verification feature – go here!